Design thinking game for 4th grade and up. 2016–2018

 FrankenFix is a game designed to be affordable and to inspire creativity in kids.

 We believe that creativity is a skill like any other, and learning how to go through the design thinking process can help kids excel in humanities, sciences, and the arts.
 It will encourage collaboration, failure, perseverance, and the spark for learning.
 We have tested the game with various Rhode Island schools.
-We’re currently planning a Kickstarter campaign.

 The Providence Public School District (PPSD) has been struggling with low school performance for the past few decades, and is ready to try a new approach.

 of Providence schools found to have made insufficient progress in raising academic scores since 2006.

 of Providence schools were still identified as needing improvement in 2016.